GrapeTree Reference Manual¶

 Interaction With Enterobase¶

-- Load Selected: Any strains selected in the tree will be loaded into the main search page of Enterobase.
-If The main search page is not open, then a new page will open in the browser.
+- Load Selected: Any strains selected in the tree will be loaded into an Enterobase workspace, opening a new browser window if necessary.

 - Info: Shows information about the tree such as the parameters used for construction, number of strains, last modified etc.

-To get started, Drag and drop files into the browser window
+To get started, Drag and drop one of the following types of files into the browser window or click Load Files

-- Phylogenetic trees: These can be Nexus or Newick (nwk) format.
+- Phylogenetic trees: GrapeTree accepts trees in either Nexus or Newick (nwk) format.

 - Save as Newick Tree: Save the tree as a Newick (nwk) file, which contains tree topology, branch lengths and tip names.
 Compatible with most tree visualisation tools.